Background pattern

 Casenlax contains sodium

-3. How to Take Casenlax
+3. How to take Casenlax

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-Oral administration.
+Oral route.

 1 sachet contains 20 ml of oral solution and 10 g of macrogol 4000.